 The party appealing may use the Appeal Form or the party may submit his/her own written and signed document.
-Acceptable means of notification include email, facsimile, hand-delivered notification, or postal delivery.
+Acceptable means of notification include email, facsimile, handdelivered notification, or postal delivery.
 The Title IX Coordinator will promptly inform the other party of the appeal.

-Grounds for Appeal: The appeal from the decision of the Hearing Officer must be for one of the following reasons: (1) a procedural irregularity that affected the outcome of the decision; (2) there is new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made and that could affect the outcome of the matter; or (3) the Title IX Coordinator, Investigator(s), or the Hearing Officer had a conflict of interest or bias for or against complainants or respondents in general or against an individual complainant or respondent that affected the outcome.
+Grounds for Appeal: The appeal from the decision of the Hearing Officer or Hearing Panel must be for one of the following reasons: (1) a procedural irregularity that affected the outcome of the decision; (2) there is new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made and that could affect the outcome of the matter; or (3) the Title IX Coordinator, Investigator(s), Hearing Officer, or Panel Member(s) had a conflict of interest or bias for or against complainants or respondents in general or against an individual complainant or respondent that affected the outcome.